-The police can impound (take away) your car or number plates if they have reason to believe that the car was involved in:
+The police can impound (take away) your car or confiscate (remove) number plates if you commit certain offences.

 If your car was involved in a sanctionable offence, the police officer can:

 The impoundment period of your car or plates is three months, unless you are a disqualified driver.

 The police also have the power to take away your car or remove number plates if you are:

 The police will check your licence and driving record to determine whether you are a repeat offender.

 If you are a repeat offender, the police may take away your car or remove number plates for three to six months, depending on your licence and your driving offences.

 If your vehicle is impounded or number plates confiscated, you should seek legal advice.

 If you do not hand over your vehicle or number plates when directed to, you may be given a fine or be charged.
 If you are convicted, you could be fined and Roads and Maritime Services (RMS) may suspend your registration for up to 3 months.

 If your number plates are confiscated you may have to arrange for your car to be towed to avoid parking fines.
 If your vehicle is impounded you may have to pay towing fees as well as impound fees.